 The decision to send Morgan to live at Loro Parque with five SeaWorld killer whales (instead of giving her a chance to return to the wild), has been hotly contested in a series of court cases that have been spearheaded by orca expert Ingrid Visser and the Free Morgan Foundation.
 The upcoming ruling could settle the debate -- and dictate how and where Morgan will spend the rest of her life -- once and for all.
 If the appeal is denied, “nothing less than her life is at stake,” Visser says.
 “She will die in that tank, whether two years down the track or 10 years.”

-Since Morgan first arrived at Loro Parque in late 2011, Loro Parque has insisted that Morgan has adapted well, and been integrated successfully into the group of five SeaWorld killer whales that have been at the facility since 2006.
-Those whales are also famous for their troubles, with aggressions against trainers (fatal and near-fatal), that I chronicled here, and that are explored in the move "Blackfish," for which I was a producer.
+Since Morgan first arrived at Loro Parque in late 2011, Loro Parque has insisted that Morgan has adapted well, and been integrated successfully into the group of five SeaWorld killer whales that have been at the facility since 2006 and whose troubles, and aggressions against trainers (fatal and near-fatal), I chronicled here.

 For example, here is a music-assisted video from Loro Parque just months after Morgan arrived, titled “Morgan’s Total Integration”: